CAM Cap Types in Commercial Leases: Cumulative vs. Non-Cumulative vs. Compounding

 Commonly included in the cap (controllable) under tenant-favorable leases:

 The problem: Landlords try to broaden the "non-controllable" category to include items like "government-mandated capital improvements," "environmental compliance costs," "utility rate increases," and even management fee increases tied to "market rate adjustments."
 Each item moved from controllable to non-controllable escapes the cap entirely.
+For the specific mechanics of how controllable expense CAM caps work and when they are violated, that article covers the detection logic in detail.

 A well-negotiated lease defines controllable expenses as "all Operating Expenses other than Real Property Taxes, Insurance Premiums, and Utility Costs."
 Any attempt to move management fees, landscaping, or security into the non-controllable column should be resisted.